qzaidi/quran/README.md

   }
 });
 ```
+verses is an array, so you can join them in the above.

 .get is simply a wrapper on select, so you can directly invoke it
 and do advanced filtering, like getting verse 2-4 of first chapter.